lecelechavarre/READme-Forge/README.md

 ```

 How to Use
-Fill out the form with your project details
+-Fill out the form with your project details
-See live preview on the right side
+-See live preview on the right side
-Upload screenshots by dragging and dropping
+-Upload screenshots by dragging and dropping
-Click "Export README" to download or push to GitHub
+-Click "Export README" to download or push to GitHub

 Setup API Keys (Optional)
 Create backend/.env file: